Peaupote/ludum-dare-41/README.md

 * Can increase heartbeat to boost the player but traide some heart's life.
 * Can increase respiration to get more oxygen but traide some lungs' life.
 * Can buy upgrades for the muscles against nutriments.

+The heart is an hospital on the center, lungs are mills and muscles are houses.
+Ressources are representing by peoples walking along the street.